antoniocavalcante/coresg/README.md

     ├── dataset-real/
 ```

 The `dataset-handl` folder contains the CSV files corresponding to the synthetic datasets constructed with the generator proposed by Handl et al. [[2]](#2), and the  `dataset-real` folder contains the CSV files corresponding to the real datasets.
-The detailed description of the parameters used to generate the synthetic datasets used experimental evaluation is included in the paper, as well as description of the real datasets.
+The detailed description of the parameters used to generate the synthetic datasets in our experimental evaluation, as well as description of the real datasets, is included in the paper.

-## <a id="experiments"></a> Running Experiments
+## <a id="experiments"></a> 3.
+Running Experiments

 The bash script files `experiments_real.sh` and `experiments_handl.sh`, located at the root directory of `coresg`